• Login

 6.45

 During the week I like to get up early and go for a walk before work.
 Not only does this clear my mind for the day ahead but it gives me a head-start on my step count as I am currently taking part in the Virgin Pulse Global Challenge .
-On the weekend’s I enjoy a lie in until around 9/10 o’ clock – although some may argue that this is not a sleep in. #EarlyBird
+On the weekend’s I lie in until around 9/10 o’ clock – although some may argue that this is not a sleep in. #EarlyBird

 08:30

 Work in Danone Nutricia starts for me at 8:30 and I am lucky enough to live a 5 minute walk away – again helping me get my steps in.
 Some mornings I’ll pop into Insomnia Deansgrange for a Coconut Milk Cappuccino.
-Other morning’s I’ll make my cuppa in the office using Alpro Almond milk, Avonmore Super Milk or Avonmore Vanilla fr-meds.net Milk.
+Other morning’s I’ll make my cuppa in the office using Alpro Almond milk, Avonmore Super Milk or Avonmore Vanilla Milk.
 I wait until I get to work before I have breakfast.
 This always includes some fruit and/or veg – fruity overnight oats, banana on toast, berries and yogurt or avocado on rice cakes.
 If I receive an avocado in my Drop Chef box I tend to save a little at dinner time for my breakfast the following day.

 11:00